liebig/cron/README.md

 To receive the current boolean value just use the static `isPreventOverlapping` function.

-**NOTE**: To use the overlapping functionality, Cron needs write access to the Laravel storage directory.
+**NOTE**: To use the overlapping function, Cron needs writing access to the Laravel storage directory.
 On some Windows machines the lock file cannot be deleted.
 If you see a delete error message in your log, please disable this feature.

 ---